jsh9/cercis/README.md

         args: [--function-definition-extra-indent=False, --line-length=79]
 ```

+The value in `rev` can be any _Cercis_ release, or it can be `main`, which means to
+always use the latest (including unreleased) _Cercis_ features.

 ### 4.4.
 Specify options in `tox.ini`

 Currently, _Cercis_ does not support a config section in `tox.ini`.
 Instead, you can
 specify the options in `pyproject.toml`.

+### 4.5.
+How to reproduce Black's behavior

+If you'd like to reproduce Black's behavior, simply set all the configurable options in
+[Section 3](#3-cerciss-code-style) to Black's default values.